Albrenik/recipes-homecooking/README.md

 #### The Sauce
 For the Sauce put Onions and Garlic into the pot and cook them until they are softend.
 Then put in the 250g of Tomato Puree and 3 Spoons of Tomato Paste into the pot.
-Cook everythink and season it with Salt, Pepper, Oregano and Basil.
+Cook everything and season it with Salt, Pepper, Oregano and Basil.

 #### Assemble
 Preheat the oven to 220 degrees Celsius.